Radagast: Appearances

 Unfinished Tales explains that Radagast, like the other Wizards, came from Valinor around the year 1000 of the Third Age of Middle-earth and was one of the angelic Maiar.
 His original name is said to have been Aiwendil, meaning bird-friend in Tolkien's invented language of Quenya.
-Yavanna, one of the god-like Valar, forced Radagast's fellow wizard Saruman to accept him as a companion, which, Tolkien says, may have been one of the reasons Saruman was contemptuous of him, to the point of scornfully calling him "simple" and "a fool".
-However, he was an ally and confidant of Gandalf, who describes him in The Hobbit as his "cousin".
-He was also friends with the skin-changer Beorn, something that Gandalf relied upon to get his party of Dwarves and a Hobbit accepted by a sceptical Beorn.
+Yavanna, one of the god-like Valar, forces Radagast's fellow wizard Saruman to accept him as a companion, which, Tolkien says, may have been one of the reasons Saruman was contemptuous of him, to the point of scornfully calling him "simple" and "a fool".
+However, he is an ally and confidant of Gandalf, who describes him in The Hobbit as his "cousin".
+He is a friend of the skin-changer Beorn, something that Gandalf relies upon to get his party of Dwarves and a Hobbit accepted by a sceptical Beorn.

-Radagast lived at Rhosgobel on the western eaves of Mirkwood, its name deriving from Sindarin rhosc gobel meaning "brown village".
-Radagast had a strong affinity for—and relationship with—wild animals.
-It is said he spoke the many tongues of birds, and was a "master of shapes and changes of hue".
-Radagast is also described by Gandalf as "never a traveller, unless driven by great need", "a worthy Wizard", and "honest".
+Radagast lives at Rhosgobel on the western eaves of Mirkwood, its name deriving from Sindarin rhosc gobel meaning "brown village".
+Radagast has a strong affinity for—and relationship with—wild animals.
+It is said he speaks the many tongues of birds, and is a "master of shapes and changes of hue".
+Radagast is described by Gandalf as "never a traveller, unless driven by great need", "a worthy Wizard", and "honest".

 In The Fellowship of the Ring, during the Council of Elrond, Gandalf tells of a previous encounter with Radagast.
 Radagast was unwittingly used by Saruman to lure Gandalf to his tower of Orthanc, where Gandalf was captured.
 Fortuitously, Radagast also helped rescue him by sending Gwaihir the eagle to Orthanc with news of the movements of Sauron's forces.
 When Gwaihir saw that Gandalf was imprisoned on the top of the tower he carried him off to safety.
 The only other reference to Radagast in The Lord of the Rings is after the Council of Elrond when scouts are sent out.
 It is reported that Radagast is not at his home at Rhosgobel.

-The Silmarillion briefly summarizes the same events in Of the Rings of Power and the Third Age, stating that Radagast was "the friend of all birds and beasts", and noting that he innocently helped Saruman to assemble "a great host of spies" including many birds.
+The Silmarillion briefly summarizes the same events in Of the Rings of Power and the Third Age, stating that Radagast is "the friend of all birds and beasts", and noting that he innocently helps Saruman to assemble "a great host of spies" including many birds.